pellepelster/learn.pelle.io/hugo/content/10_basic/30_deployment/instance.md

 {{< / highlight >}}
 <!-- /snippet:deploy_aws_instance_install -->

-Now that we finally have a definition for the application instance, lets again see what terrsform would do if would ask it to apply the configuration.
+Now that we finally have a definition for the application instance, lets again see what Terraform would do if would ask it to apply the configuration.

 ```
 terraform plan -var 'application_jar=todo-0.1.0.jar'